LucaDillenburg/DillensSQLManagementStudio/README.md

 # Educative-SQL-Management-Studio
 Desktop App text editor and SQL executer with many tools for begginers in SQL language.
-It teaches SQL commands, it gives tips and it has a toll for practicing.
+It teaches SQL commands, it gives tips and it has a toll for practicing the commands.

 ## Purpose
 Help begginers in SQL language to learn and practice it.
 It also does what the others SQL Management Studios do.